lalrpop/lalrpop/doc/src/cheatsheet.md

 # Cheatsheet

-Users of Lalrpop has compiled the following cheatsheet table as a quick way to look up useful Lalrpop-isms.
+Users of Lalrpop have compiled the following cheatsheet table as a quick way to look up useful Lalrpop-isms.
 If you are looking for a specific piece of functionality, use this table to jump to the right section.